-- Any sexual activity between students and adults; - Any sexual activity between age appropriate students for which clear and voluntary consent has not been given in advance or in which consent has been exceeded; - Any sexual activity with someone who is incapable of giving valid consent because, for example, that person is under the age of consent, sleeping, or otherwise incapacitated or impaired;

-- Any act of sexual harassment, intimate partner violence, or stalking; - Any digital media stalking and/or the nonconsensual recording of sexual behavior and the nonconsensual sharing of any recording; or - Non-consensual sexual advances and propositions, or other undesirable verbal or physical conduct of a sexual nature.
+- Any sexual activity between students and adults (See School's Student/Adult Interaction and Communication Policy); - Any sexual activity between age appropriate students for which clear and voluntary consent has not been given in advance or in which consent has been exceeded; - Any sexual activity with someone who is incapable of giving valid consent because, for example, that person is under the age of consent, sleeping, or otherwise incapacitated or impaired; - Any act of sexual harassment, intimate partner violence, or stalking; - Any digital media stalking and/or the nonconsensual recording of sexual behavior and the nonconsensual sharing of any recording; or - Non-consensual sexual advances and propositions, or other undesirable verbal or physical conduct of a sexual nature.
 (See the School's Harassment/Bullying policy for additional information on sexual harassment).

 Consent is defined as an affirmative, unambiguous, informed, and voluntary agreement to engage in specific sexual activity.
 Consent can be revoked at any time.

+It is not our intent to discourage dating between students or physical contact between or among students that is intended and perceived to be by those involved as positive, healthy, and appropriate to their age and experience.
 However, sexual conduct between or among students that is unwanted, offensive, or makes a student uncomfortable, whether it occurs on or off campus, and affects the student's ability to be comfortable in the school environment is a violation of our School values.